aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 ### Implementation Details

-We'll need to find out which variables are used inside of loops and we'll need to find the types of those variables.
+We'll need to find out which variables are used inside loops and we'll need to find the types of those variables.
 After we have those results, we'll need to decide how to print them in a human-readable format.

 * How do we find loops?
 * How do we find variables in loops?